jaredbranum/dancemania-tagger/README.md

     dancemania-tagger [album] [--album-title title] [--artist-name artist] [--help] [--preview] [--rename-only] [--tag-only]

 `album`: The name of the album (e.g. "Dancemania SPEED G") or URL for that album (e.g. <http://www.emimusic.jp/dancemania/dancemania/disco/tocp64222.htm>).
+This argument is required.

 `--album-title title`: The name of the album (used to override the value from the album page).

 `--artist-name artist`: The album artist name (defaults to "Dancemania").